ahme-dev/htswap/README.md

 ### Multiple Targets

 Multiple targets can be specified by separating them with a comma, with full support for query selectors.
+Each target can have its own swap mode and alias.

 ```html
 <div>